IBM-DSE/hello-watson/README.md

 1 Download and install the [Cloudfoundry CLI](https://github.com/cloudfoundry/cli) tool.

-2 Git clone the project `https://github.com/watson-developer-cloud/car-dashboard`
+2 Git clone the project `https://github.com/dtom90/hello-watson`

-3 Navigate to the `car-dashboard` folder
+3 Navigate to the `hello-watson` folder

 4 Connect to Bluemix in the command-line tool: